 Credit risk refers to the risk that counterparty will default on its contractual obligation resulting in financial loss to the Fund.

-The credit risk arising from bank balances in licensed financial institutions is managed by ensuring that the Fund will only place deposits in reputable licensed financial institutions.
+The credit risk arising from placements of deposits in licensed financial institutions is managed by ensuring that the Fund will only place deposits in reputable licensed financial institutions.